Is the Average College Tuition Rising? 2024 Price of College

 Students can take advantage of federal or private loans.
 Federal loans are provided by the U.S. Department of Education.
 To apply for a federal student loan, students need to fill out the Free Application for Federal Student Aid (FAFSA®) each year.

-Private loans are provided by banks, credit unions, and other financial institutions.
+Private student loans are provided by banks, credit unions, and other financial institutions.
 These are separate from any sort of federal aid, and as a result, lack the protections afforded to federal student loans — like income-driven repayment options or the ability to apply for Public Service Loan Forgiveness.
 For this reason, private student loans are generally considered by students only after they have reviewed and exhausted all other options for financing.

 Grants